 - A 401(k) plan’s employer-matched contributions and higher contribution allowances can help your tax-deferred retirement savings grow more quickly.

 - An IRA’s variety of investment offerings can better provide the flexibility to diversify your portfolio.

-> Additionally, borrowing against an IRA is not permitted except in rare circumstances, but a 401(k) plan does allow for this.
+Additionally, borrowing against an IRA is not permitted, but a 401(k) plan does allow for this.
 A 401(k) can even help to provide “emergency assistance” to help policyholders withdrawal as quickly and easily as possible when there are imperative needs for a household, such as a car or home repairs, or in case of a financial crisis.

-> In today’s economy, this may be an all-important decision-making element that could possibly sway prospective policyholders in the direction of the 401(k).
+In today’s economy, this may be an all-important decision-making element that could possibly sway prospective policyholders in the direction of the 401(k).

 If your employer offers a 401(k), sign up for it.
 You can also open a traditional IRA on the side to maximize your retirement savings.
 Whenever possible, contribute as much as you can to the 401(k) first (which hopefully your employer will match) and then to the IRA.
 If you don’t have access to a 401(k), a traditional IRA is an excellent choice for retirement savings, offering tax-deferred growth.